 With the base installed on the panel you can begin embedding the flange tape in waterproofing compound.
 Hold the tape away from the wall so you can brush Tank/10 liquid waterproofing onto the wall board in areas where tape will reside.
-Coat a wall area generously, making sure it remains wet before you press the tape into it (some types of tile backer board absorb liquid waterproofing very fast, so you may have to recoat the surface several times before it remains wet - glistening - when you pound already on the wall, as long as it is still wet.
+Coat a wall area generously, making sure it remains wet before you press the tape into it (some types of tile backer board absorb liquid waterproofing very fast, so you may have to recoat the surface several times before it remains wet - glistening - when you reposition the tape).
+Return tape to the wall and brush Tank/10 over it throughly.
+Brushing will press the tape into the compound already on the wall, as long as it is still wet.
 At the "free" ends, be sure to brush Tank/10 between the layers of tape so that all components become bonded together in a unified layer of protection against unwanted water penetration.